 - IV.
 The Company classifies customers' accounts receivable in accordance with credit risk on trade.
 The Company applies the modified approach using provision matrix to estimate expected credit loss under the provision matrix basis. - V. The Company uses the forecast to adjust historical and timely information to assess the default possibility of accounts receivable.
-As of December 31, 2018 and 2017, the Company's expected loss rate used in not past due accounts receivable is immaterial, and the Company has no past due accounts receivable. - VI.
-The Company did not recognize the immaterial impairment losses when applying the modified approach provided for the years ended December 31, 2018 and 2017. - VII.
-Credit risk information for the year ended December 31, 2017 is provided in Note 12(4) Effects on initial application of IFRS 9 and information on application of IAS 39 in 2017.
+As of December 31, 2019 and 2018, the Company's expected loss rate used in not past due accounts receivable is immaterial, and the Company has no past due accounts receivable. - VI.
+The Company did not recognize the immaterial impairment losses when applying the modified approach provided for the years ended December 31, 2019 and 2018.

-c.
-Liquidity risk
+(c) Liquidity risk